June 1-14, 2025 Havre de Grace,MD to Onset, MA

 Came out to find many of the boats on their temporary moorings.

 Since the tide has yet to shift in our favor, we motored a little ways up the Hudson.
 We turned around at noon.
 The F-50s were sailing and foiling and buzzing by us as we made our way into NY harbor and towards the East River!
 So incredibly cool!
 The sound they make is incredible!
+It’s a high pitched whine, but not unpleasant.
+Just sounds like something going by very very fast.

 Into the East River with maybe 1/2 kt against, but heading down anyway.
 Went under the Brooklyn Bridge which is so pretty.